Mityuha/fresh-bakery/docs/bakery_di.md

     async with ApplicationBakery(auth_url="https://google.com") as bakery:
         ...
 ```
-The complete example can look like this
+The complete example can look like this:
 ```python
 import asyncio
 from typing import Final, Iterator